Monday Foundational Hand-Building • 5:30pm–7:30pm • Grace Mendenhall

 Studio Handbook

-• One-Week Notice If a registrant cancels one week or more prior to the class start, they receive a full refund (less a $10 processing fee).
+• If a registrant cancels one week or more prior to the start of a session, a full refund will be given (less a processing fee).

-• Less Than One-Week Notice If a registrant cancels less than one week prior to the class start, they receive a 50% refund.
+• If a registrant cancels less than one week prior to the start of a session, a 50% refund will be given.

-• Once a Class Starts If a registrant cancels once a class has started, we cannot offer any refund.
+• If a registrant cancels for any reason once a session has started, no refunds/credits are available.

-• Make-Up Class If an in-process class is cancelled due to weather, an instructor illness, or other reasons, a make-up class will be added to the end of the session.
+• Make-Up Classes If any classes must be cancelled during a session due to weather, instructor illness, or other unforeseen reasons, make-up classes will be added to the end of the session.

-• Missed Class If a registrant misses a class for personal reasons (including illness), we cannot offer partial refunds.
+• Missed Classes If a registrant misses any classes during a session for personal reasons (including illness), no partial refunds/credits are available.